wasp-lang/wasp/web/docs/general/language.md

 Syntax for writing a declaration is `<declaration_type> <declaration_name> <declaration_body>`, where:
 - `<declaration_type>` is one of the declaration types offered by Wasp (`app`, `route`, ...)
 - `<declaration_name>` is an identifier chosen by you to name this specific declaration
-- `<declaration_body>` is the value/definition of the declaration itself, which has to match the specific declaration body type determined by the chosen declaration type.
+- `<declaration_body>` is the value/definition of the declaration itself, which has to match the specific declaration body type expected by the chosen declaration type.

 So, for `app` declaration above, we have:
 - declaration type `app`